asksaurabh/asksaurabh/Readme.md

 # 😎About Me
--   🔭 I'm a third year undergraduate student from National Institute of Technology, Delhi.
+-   🔭 I'm a final year undergrad student from National Institute of Technology, Delhi.

 -   🌱 I'm proficient in _[Data Structures And Algorithms](https://leetcode.com/asksaurabh101/)_ and Web Development.

 -   👯 I'm currently exploring Ruby On Rails.

--   🤔 I'm looking for a Summer Internship.
-[May to August 2022]
+-   🤔 I'm currently looking for remote full time opportunites.

 -   💬 Ask me about **anything**, **anytime**.
 (You know my [Username](https://github.com/asksaurabh)!😉)